 I should probably mention I know pretty much nothing about chickens, so these early stages were mostly an examination of chicken behavior.
 What kind of things does a chicken want, how does a chicken view the world, etc.

 So we begin.
 Fascinatingly, the first chickens to arrive for “worm ala ladle” had such an advantage over the 3 and 4th to arrive.
 The 4th was unable to overcome suspicion (can you guess who that was?), and it was hard to try to get food to late-comers without the first 2 running in and scooping up the offer.
-And, comically, when a chicken would peck a worm, it would turn into dried worm shrapnel…which was useful as the other it attracted more chicken interest to the area, and I started to shift my focus from not touching the worms to trying to control the “reward grenade”.
+And, comically, when a chicken would peck a worm, it would turn into dried worm shrapnel…which was initially useful as the other it attracted more chickens to the area.
+I had to shift my focus from not touching the worms to trying to control the “reward grenade”.
 It was a start, and I had a slight concern that I may turn these chickens into hounds that heel and beg and peck at me every time I’m in the yard.

 Next up, I had to figure out better mechanics.
-In chicken camp, they use a measuring cup with a clicker attached to it.
-Unsure of how out-of-control things might get, I found a little lid to put over the top of the measuring cup (in chicken camp the chickens are isolated on tables and the trainer holds the cup to their chest/covers it with a hand and it’s hard for the chicken to steal more).
+In chicken camp, they use a measuring cup full of feed with a clicker attached to it.
+Unsure of how out-of-control things might get, I found a little lid to put over the top of a measuring cup (in chicken camp the chickens are isolated on tables and the trainer holds the cup to their chest/covers it with a hand and it’s hard for the chicken to steal more).
 In my situation, my chickens are on the ground and free, so I opted for a lid.
-The lid worked fine, was somewhat unnecessary (I could always have covered it with a hand or lifted it up out of reach (a strategy that I think is counterproductive with dogs and I rather train the dog so that the trainer can hold food in both hands at the ready to reward as immediately as possible following the behavior)), and I had bigger problems.
+The lid worked fine, was somewhat unnecessary (I could always have covered it with a hand or lifted it up out of reach (a strategy that I think is counterproductive with dogs)), and I had bigger problems.

 It shouldn’t be a surprise that they rather get “paid” in hundreds than pennies.
 I filled the measuring cup with cracked corn, their staple diet.
 They thought it was alright, and even let me click a clicker before courageously pecking at the cup, but I also brought out a higher value reinforcement: worms.
-Those were locked up in a plastic container, and when one did something exceptional, I took an age fishing out a worm to reward.
+Those were locked up in a plastic container, and when one did something exceptional, I fished out a worm to reward.
 Suddenly these chickens started learning what I was not trying to teach them, and a good lesson for me to work through because the same thing happens with dogs: they refused the cracked corn.
 Cracked corn was maybe a number 2 on their value scale, and worms are most likely a 10.
 Here’s where trainers would go different directions in response.
 Susan Garrett is all about working through “Don’t wanna, don’t hafta” moments.
-She is adamant about dogs being able to switch back and forth between rewards, from food to toys and back, between different values, switching from this toy to the next to the next and back.
-The dog is supposed to take what’s on offer, not refuse and pout and train the trainer to “pay” with better rewards.
-I’m on board with some of this philosophy, but in this situation I haven’t developed any sort of work ethic, and adding more challenges (and difficult ones, at that) was premature.
-So at this stage, and since I never found half as much time and energy as I would have liked to work with these gals, I decided to just avoid putting them into that choice.
+She is adamant about dogs being able to switch back and forth between rewards, from food to toys and back, between different values, switching from this toy to another and back to the 1st toy, etc. The dog is supposed to take what’s on offer, not refuse and pout and train the trainer to “pay” with better rewards.
+I’m on board with some of this philosophy, but these chickens haven’t yet developed any sort of work ethic, and adding more challenges (and difficult ones, at that) was premature.
+So, at this stage, and since I never found half as much time and energy as I would have liked to work with these gals, I decided to just avoid giving them that choice.
 I still brought both rewards out with me to the training area…just in case I wanted some flexibility.
-But, the bottom line is I needed to build more value for “trying things”, so I used the highest value reinforcer to start their training “career” ;).
-Had I worked with them longer, this would be a very interesting component to examine.
+But, the bottom line is I needed to build more value for “trying things”, so I used the highest value reinforcer to start their training “career”.
+Had I worked with them longer, this would be very interesting to examine.